rbrother/articles/from-a-product-company-to-a-consulting-company/article.md

 Good colleagues matter.
 Not only in gaining the respect of customers through good performance, but also simply as enjoyable and interesting human beings to spend your days with.
 It seems to me now, that some of the best tech people tend to gravitate to these next-generation consulting companies.
 This "good" should not be taken too narrowly to mean knowledge, skills and intelligence - while those are also important, the real kick that comes with these people is their character: Great unique humans with charm, personality, passion and stories to tell.
 Perhaps it is not just a coincidence that highly skilled people tend to also be quirky and colourful in interesting and delightful ways.

 ![Italy trip](https://raw.githubusercontent.com/rbrother/articles/refs/heads/main/from-a-product-company-to-a-consulting-company/colleagues.jpg)
-With Nitor colleagues on our trip to Italy in September
+<small>With Nitor colleagues on our trip to Italy in September</small>

 Of course it is also relative question who are "good colleagues" for any particular person.
 So perhaps it is more accurate to talk of "culture match": that the best colleagues for someone are the ones that are like-minded with similar values and culture expectations.
 When a company succeeds in bringing together people who are compatible in this way, it forsters creation of valuable feeling of "coming home", of another family.